-Unemployment Rate in China averaged 4.56 percent from 2002 until 2021, reaching an all time high of 6.20 percent in February of 2020 and a record low of 3.90 percent in September of 2002.
+Unemployment Rate in China averaged 4.64 percent from 2002 until 2022, reaching an all time high of 6.20 percent in February of 2020 and a record low of 3.90 percent in September of 2002.
 This page provides - China Unemployment Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-China Unemployment Rate - values, historical data and charts - was last updated on July of 2021.
+China Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Unemployment Rate in China is expected to be 5.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in China to stand at 5.10 in 12 months time.
-In the long-term, the China Unemployment Rate is projected to trend around 5.20 percent in 2022, according to our econometric models.
+Unemployment Rate in China is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China Unemployment Rate is projected to trend around 5.20 percent in 2023, according to our econometric models.